alexalisauskas/PLAN361_Storymaps/content/Storymap_steps.md

 - Who can see your published work?
 The three dots (ellipses) beside Publish reveal **more actions**.
 Here you can delete your story all together, duplicate it (if, for instance, you want to make different versions), and manage the **settings**.

 - To see the **full details** of your StoryMap, go back to the StoryMaps homepage and click the three dots beside your StoryMap's tile.
-Here you can set things like terms of use, attribution, sharing permissions, description, and more. **Change share access to public, ensuring everyone can see your final map.**
+Here you can set things like terms of use, attribution, sharing permissions, description, and more.
+All details won't appear until you have published your StoryMap.

 - **Design** enables you to choose an out-of-the box **Theme** for your StoryMap.
 You can also adapt your **Cover** and choose a layout for the top section of your Storymap to feature image, text, video, etc. Note: only paid AGOL accounts allow you to create your own Themes.
 However, there is still a variety to choose from.

-- Under **Design**, You can also toggle **Navigation** on or off.
+- Under **Design**, you can also toggle **Navigation** on or off.
 If Navigation is on, it will create a table of contents from Text blocks formatted as Header.

 - The question mark in the circle has tons of resources for learning more, including documentation, how to's, and new features.